Top Regional Sales Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A candidate who is willing to improve
+• - A candidate who is willing to learn about the company's sales process

 What the interviewer is looking for: